-The bill proposes a franchise tax credit aimed at incentivizing licensed child-care centers in Texas to increase their capacity for child care.
-It introduces a new subchapter, Subchapter P-1, to Chapter 171 of the Tax Code, which defines a "licensed child-care center" and outlines the eligibility criteria for the tax credit.
-To qualify, a taxable entity must operate one or more licensed child-care centers that are certified under the Texas Rising Star Program.
-The credit amount is determined based on the percentage increase in capacity, with specific percentages of additional salary costs covered by the credit depending on the level of capacity increase.
+The proposed bill, S.B.
+No. 654, aims to establish a franchise tax credit for licensed child-care centers in Texas that increase their capacity to care for children.
+The bill introduces a new subchapter, Subchapter P-1, to Chapter 171 of the Tax Code, which defines a "licensed child-care center" and outlines the eligibility criteria for the tax credit.
+To qualify, a taxable entity must operate one or more licensed child-care centers that are certified as providers in the Texas Rising Star Program.
+The credit amount is determined based on the percentage increase in capacity, with specific percentages of additional salary associated with the capacity increase being eligible for the credit.

-Additionally, the bill stipulates that a taxable entity can continue to claim the credit for two subsequent reports if it maintains the increased capacity.
-The total credit claimed cannot exceed the franchise tax due after applying any other credits.
-The bill also includes provisions for the application process, prohibits the assignment of credits unless all assets are transferred, and mandates that the comptroller adopt necessary rules for implementation.
-The act is set to take effect on January 1, 2026, and applies to reports due on or after that date.
+The bill also stipulates that a taxable entity can continue to claim the credit for two subsequent reports if it maintains the increased capacity.
+However, the total credit claimed cannot exceed the franchise tax due after applying any other applicable credits.
+Additionally, the bill prohibits the assignment of the credit to another entity unless all assets are transferred in the same transaction.
+The comptroller is tasked with adopting necessary rules for the implementation and administration of this subchapter.
+The act is set to take effect on January 1, 2026, and applies to reports originally due on or after that date.

 Statutes affected: